-Email or Letter of thanks to external evaluators
+Email or letter of thanks to external evaluators

 Dear:

-We have received your review of the scholarly materials for as part of the review for promotion to full professor.
-Your contribution we be very important in the deliberations on the case and the contents of your letter.
-Unless you direct us otherwise, we may share anonymous excerpts from your comments with the candidate as constructive feedback.
-We greatly appreciate your time and effort on behalf of Colgate University and the department as we undertake the process of faculty review.
+We have received your review of the scholarly materials for s on the case.
+Unless you directed otherwise, we may share anonymous

+We greatly appreciate your time and effort on behalf of Colgate Universeview. rsity and the department/program as we undertake the process of faculty

 Thank you very much.

 Sincerely,

-Department Chair

-[Program Director]
+Department Chair [Program Director]